imSaiPavan27/Excel-Sales-Analytics/README.md

   - Identify sales patterns and track key performance indicators (KPIs).

 + **Role of Reports:**
-  - Determine
+  - Plays a key role in determining
-      - effective customer discounts
+      - The effective customer discounts
-      - facilitate negotiations with consumers
+      - To facilitate negotiations with consumers
-      - and identify potential business expansion opportunities in promising countries.
+      - To identify potential business expansion opportunities in promising countries.
   - Instill confidence in the organization's financial outlook